A Comprehensive Guide to Machine Learning

-Another selling point of Python is that it scales quickly and gets equipped with handy tools such as IPython Notebook – known today as Jupyter Notebook.
+Another selling point of Python is that it scales quickly and gets equipped with handy tools such as Jupyter Notebook.
 This tool serves as an interactive computational setting where rich text, plots, rich media, mathematics, and code execution can be joined.
 You can also run a number of blocks and lines of code over various cells using this tool.
 Additionally, you can play with them, interchange their positions up or down, and have results display just below the cell.
 Lastly, writing R, Scale, SQL, and other languages in this tool is also possible which permits easier and more efficient workflow.

 Why Do Data Scientists Recommend R Code?